olcf/olcf-user-docs/systems/frontier_user_guide.rst

 .. note::

-    There are extra steps needed to enable GPU-aware MPI on Crusher, which depend on the compiler that is used (see 1. and 2. below).
+    There are extra steps needed to enable GPU-aware MPI on Frontier, which depend on the compiler that is used (see 1. and 2. below).

 1. Compiling with the Cray compiler wrappers, ``cc`` or ``CC``